Last fact-checked: 10 April 2023

 Mexico’s enduring popularity as a tourist destination has also seen a surge in the number of dental tourists arriving here.
 Along with affordable prices and quality care, Mexico offers visitors everything from tranquil mountains, historical archaeological sites, picturesque old-world villages, modern cities and, of course, its stunning coastlines with breathtaking beaches and abundant marine life.

 Mexico has a rich cultural heritage.
-Advanced ancient civilizations such as the Maya and the Aztec were here long before the first Europeans from Spain arrived in the 16th Century.
+Advanced ancient civilizations such as the Maya and the Aztecs were here long before the first Europeans from Spain arrived in the 16th Century.
 Spain’s colonization lasted some 300 years before Mexico was granted independence in 1821.
 Following independence, political and economic instability led to the Mexican Revolution in 1910, and the emergence of the existing political system.

 Throughout the 20th and 21st centuries, tourism has been one of Mexico’s largest industries.
 Mexico’s fusion of European and Meso-American cultures, its colonial cities, ancient ruins and beach resorts have long enticed visitors to its unique attractions.
 The majority of visitors arrive from North America – attracted to Mexico's temperate climate, relatively short travel times and low cost of living.